Jayson Williams: Professional career

 Williams was selected by the Phoenix Suns in the first round with the 21st pick of the 1990 NBA draft.
 His draft rights were thereafter traded by the Suns to the Philadelphia 76ers for a 1993 first-round draft choice on October 28, 1990.
 After two seasons as a bench player with the 76ers, Williams was traded to the New Jersey Nets for conditional draft choices on October 8, 1992.

 While with the Nets, Williams only earned 12 starts in his first three seasons with the team before finally earning a full-time starting position in the 1996–97 season.

-The following season, on October 31, 1997, Williams set a franchise record with 17 offensive rebounds (20 total) in an opening night 97-95 win over the Indiana Pacers.
-That season, Williams had a career year, leading the league in offensive rebounds and offensive rebound percentage while also finishing the season in the top five in total rebounds, rebounds per game, total rebound percentage and offensive rating.
-Williams also received an All-Star game selection, playing in the 1998 NBA All-Star Game.
+In the first game of the following season, Williams set a franchise record with 17 offensive rebounds (20 total) in a win over the Indiana Pacers.

+In that 1997–98 season, Williams was named an All Star.
+He led the league in offensive rebounds and offensive rebound percentage while also finishing the season in the top five in total rebounds, rebounds per game, total rebound percentage and offensive rating.

 Injury and retirement

 Williams' career came to a sudden end on April 1, 1999, after he broke his right leg in a collision with teammate Stephon Marbury in a game against the Atlanta Hawks.
 The following day, Williams underwent career-ending surgery in which a plate and five screws were inserted into his leg.
 After sitting out the entire 1999–2000 season, Williams officially announced his retirement on June 28, 2000, at the age of 32 after 11 seasons.
 At the time of the injury, Williams was in the first year of a six-year, $90 million contract.

 In 2005, he briefly came out of retirement to play for the Idaho Stampede of the Continental Basketball Association.

 Legal incidents

 In 1992, Williams was accused of breaking a beer mug over a patron's head at a saloon in Chicago.

-Two years later, he was accused of firing a semiautomatic weapon into the parking lot at the Meadowlands Sports Complex.
+In 1994, Williams was accused of firing a semiautomatic weapon into the parking lot at the Meadowlands Sports Complex.

 He was never criminally charged in either case.